junxit/us-congress-bills-115/bill.md

       - **(iv)** contracts valued at less than $10,000,000;
     - **(E)** an assessment of the cost and schedule impact of successful and unsuccessful bid protests, as well as delineation of litigation costs, filed on major acquisitions with more than $100,000,000 in annual expenditures or $300,000,000 in lifecycle costs;
     - **(F)** an analysis of how often bid protestors are awarded the contract that was the subject of the bid protest;
-    - **(G)** a summary of the results of bid protests in which the contracting Federal agencies took unilateral corrective action, including the average time for remedial action to be completed;
+    - **(G)** a summary of the results of bid protests in which the Department took unilateral corrective action, including the average time for remedial action to be completed;
-    - **(H)** the time it takes Federal agencies to implement corrective actions after a ruling or decision with respect to a bid protest, and the percentage of those corrective actions that are subsequently protested, including the outcome of any subsequent bid protest;
+    - **(H)** the time it takes the Department to implement corrective actions after a ruling or decision with respect to a bid protest, and the percentage of those corrective actions that are subsequently protested, including the outcome of any subsequent bid protest;
-    - **(I)** an analysis of those contracts with respect to which a company files a bid protest and later files a subsequent bid protest;
+    - **(I)** an analysis of those contracts with respect to which a company files a bid protest and later files a subsequent bid protest; and
-    - **(J)** an analysis of the time spent at each phase of the procurement process attempting to prevent a bid protest, addressing a bid protest, or taking corrective action in response to a bid protest, including the efficacy of any actions attempted to prevent the occurrence of a protest; and
+    - **(J)** an assessment of the overall time spent on preventing and responding to bid protests as it relates to the procurement process; and
-    - **(K)** with respect to a company bidding on contracts or task or delivery orders, the extent to and manner in which the bid protest process affects or may affect the decision to offer a bid or proposal on single award or multiple award contracts when the company is the incumbent or non-incumbent contractor; and
   - **(2)** any recommendations by the Inspector General of the Department relating to the study conducted under this section.